 I use butters in my Almond Butter Truffles and I soon hope to post a Cookie Dough Truffle that we love !!!

-But until you've made your own Homemade Almond Butter (or any of those other butters), you really haven't tasted anything yet.
+But until you've made your own Homemade Nut Butter (whether it's almond, pecan, or any of those other butters), you really haven't tasted anything yet.

 1. If you're eating Jif, switching to a nut butter without trans fats and sugar is a great step in the right direction.
 But…. did you know that a lot of almonds are pasteurized with a chemical called PPO, which is engine fuel – Ick, right?)